 Read our frequently asked questions to learn more about the role, recruitment process and external reviews of governance.

 How to apply

-If you would like to support governance in schools or trusts with governance challenges, have a track record of improving governance and meet the eligibility criteria, NGA would be delighted to consider your application.
+If you would like to support governance in schools and trusts in the North West, North East or South West of England of England, have a track record of improving governance and meet the eligibility criteria, NGA would be delighted to consider your application.